lovell/sharp/docs/api-operation.md

 Only one rotation can occur per pipeline.
 Previous calls to `rotate` in the same pipeline will be ignored.

+Multi-page images can only be rotated by 180 degrees.

 Method order is important when rotating, resizing and/or extracting regions, for example `.rotate(x).extract(y)` will produce a different result to `.extract(y).rotate(x)`.